See Exactly Where Users Drop Off — and Why It Happens

 The Discovery

-38% of active users entered the funnel organically — no prompts, no onboarding nudges.
+38% of active users entered the funnel organically, with no prompts or onboarding nudges.
 91% of those completed the deal creation.
 The old flow had 73% completion.

 The Solution & Result